-The course grade will be based on a mid-term exam, a final exam, quick quiz, and attendance.
+The course grade will be based on a mid-term exam, a final exam, homework, and participation.
 The midterm will cover the first half of the class: microeconomics.
 The final exam will cover the second half of the class: macroeconomics.
-Quick quizzes will be given in class every week.